LjBLincoln/platform_framework_ml/nn/README.txt

 ./runtime/include: The header files that an external developer would use.
                    These will be packaged with the NDK.
 Includes a C++ wrapper around the C API to make it easier to use.
-./runtime/doc: Documentation.
 ./runtime/test: Test files.

 ./sample_driver: Sample driver that uses the CPU to execute queries.
                  NOT TO BE SHIPPED.
 Only to be used as a testing and learning tool.

-./common: Contains files that can be useful for the multiple components (runtime/driver/api)
+./common: Contains files that can be useful for multiple components,
+          e.g. runtime, driver, or tests.
 Includes source code and internal header files.
-./common/include: The files that can be included by the components.
+./common/include: Header files to be used by the components using common.
-./common/test: Test files.

-./java_api: In future versions, this will include the Java version of the NN API.
-./java_api/android/ml/nn: The Java files.
-./java_api/jni/: The JNI files that interface to the C/C++ API.
+./common/operations: CPU implementation of the operations.

+RELATED DIRECTORIES

+/hardware/interfaces/neuralnetworks: Definition of the HAL.
+/hardware/interfaces/neuralnetworks/*/vts: The VTS tests.
+/test/vts-testcase/hal/neuralnetworks: Configuration for the VTS tests

+THE FOLLOWING SUBDIRECTORIES ARE EXPECTED IN LATER RELEASES:

 ./tools: Tools used to develop the API, i.e. not external developer tools ./tools/benchmark: To test performance.
 ./models: Contains definition and tests for the baseline models.

-./hardware/interfaces/neuralnetworks/1.0: Definition of the HAL and VTS tests.
-    TODO: This location is temporary.
-Needs to be moved to /hardware/interfaces/neuralnetworks/1.0 when we have tests for all the HAL entry points.
-This is required by the Treble team.
-./hardware/interfaces/neuralnetworks/1.0/vts: The VTS tests.

-RELATED DIRECTORIES

-/test/vts-testcase/hal/ml/nn: Configures the VTS tests

 /cts/tests/tests/ml/nn: The CTS tests